muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

   only captures and stores data, but also can batch, compress, transform, and encrypt the data before delivering it to specified destinations.

-- To understand which service limits affect your application, look at every service along the way and build a projection of how throughput changes with user traffic.
+- **To understand which service limits affect your application, look at every** **service along the way and build a projection of how throughput changes with** **user traffic**.
 Take Yle’s case: as the number of concurrent users goes up, there’s more traffic going through the ingestion API running in Fargate.
   - How does this increase affect the throughput that needs to be processed by Kinesis and, therefore, the number of shards that need to be provisioned?
   - Based on the current BatchSize and ParallelizationFactor configurations, how